-I am a DPhil student at the Department of Plant Sciences, University of Oxford.
-I did my undergraduate and masters studies in Environmental Biotechnology in Mexico, where I am originally from.
+I am a post-doc at the Department of Plant Sciences, University of Oxford, having completed my DPhil there in Oct 2018.
+I did my undergraduate and Masters studies in Environmental Biotechnology in Mexico, where I am originally from.

 My project’s aim is to design a technique to assess the competitiveness and effectiveness of a wide range of rhizobial strains in different legumes.
 To enable the rapid identification of successful strains I use reporter genes such as:

 Below are some examples of the interaction between rhizobia and pea plants using marker gene systems with single infection.

 Figure 1. -Strain Rhizobium leguminosarum bv. viciae 3841 expressing the gusA marker gene in a pea plant.

 Figure 2.
 Strain Rhizobium leguminosarum bv. viciae 3841 expressing the celB marker gene in a pea plant.

 The photo below is an example of luminescence visualized using a NightOWL LB 983 in vivo Imaging System.

 Figure 3.
 Rhizobium tropici CIAT 899 expressing the luxCDABE reporter plasmid in a common bean plant.

 The use of marker genes help to evaluate competitiveness by a double infection in the same plant.

 This photo shows double-stained pea roots inoculated with Rhizobium leguminosarum bv. viciae UPM791:gusA and Rlv3841:celB strains.